reservoirinvest/nse/README.md

     - `jupyterlab-git` <i> for controlling git within jupyterlab </i>
     - `jupyterlab-jupytext` <i> for saving notebook to srcipts, pdfs, etc </i>
     - `jupyterlab-plotly` <i> for graphing (alternative to matplotlib) </i>

+- go the the directory `~/tests` and use the jupyter notebooks